Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 RuleID MSB is encoded in the LoRaWAN FPort as described in
 {{lorawan-schc-payload}}.
-LoRaWAN supports up to 223 application FPorts in the range \[1;223\] as defined in section 4.3.2 of {{lora-alliance-spec}}, it implies that RuledID MSB SHOULD be inside this range.
+LoRaWAN supports up to 223 application FPorts in the range \[1;223\] as defined in section 4.3.2 of {{lora-alliance-spec}}, it implies that RuleID MSB SHOULD be inside this range.
 An application MAY reserve some FPort values for other needs as long as they don't conflict with FPorts used for SCHC C/D and SCHC F/R.